aSolorzano20/OCP_1Z0_829_theory/Chapter-7-Beyond Classes/chapter_7_Beyond_Classes.md

 #### Mixing Class and Interface Keywords
 - A class can implement an interface.
 - A class cannot extend an interface.
-- an interface can extend another interface.
+- An interface can extend another interface.
-- an interface cannot implement another interface.
+- An interface cannot implement another interface.
 <br>